mumble-voip/mumble-www/hugo/content/downloads.md

 ---
 title: Downloads
 ---
+We provide downloads for the official client and server programs.
+A Linux distribution may provide their own packages and have their own maintainer, which we will describe below.
+We also link to some third party projects.

 Version 1.3.1 is the latest stable version of Mumble and was released on June 08, 2020.

 <div class="download-box-container">